Weak optimal transport with unnormalized kernels: Proofs of some technical results

 \subsection{Proof of Lemma \ref{lem:recovery}}

-The proof of Lemma \ref{lem:recovery} below is inspired by the proof of \cite[Theorem C.12]{LV09} dealing with entropy type functionals on the space of probability measures. \begin{lem} If $c : \X \times \mathcal{M}(\Y) \to \R$ is convex with respect to its second variable, then for any $x\in \X$ and $m_1,m_2 \in \mathcal{M}(\Y)$, it holds
+The proof of Lemma \ref{lem:recovery} below is inspired from the proof of \cite[Theorem C.12]{LV09} dealing with entropy-type functionals on the space of probability measures. \begin{lem} If $c : \X \times \mathcal{M}(\Y) \to \R$ is convex with respect to its second variable, then for any $x\in \X$ and $m_1,m_2 \in \mathcal{M}(\Y)$, we have that

-\end{lem} \proof Let $\theta \in (0,1)$ ; using the convexity of $c(x,\,\cdot\,)$ and \eqref{eq:non-decreasing}, one gets
+\end{lem} \proof Let $\theta \in (0,1)$; using the convexity of $c(x,\,\cdot\,)$ and \eqref{eq:non-decreasing}, one gets

 and the result follows by letting $\theta \to 1.$ \endproof

 \begin{lem} If $c : \X \times \mathcal{M}(\Y) \to \R$ is convex with respect to its second variable and satisfies Assumption \eqref{eq:C}, then there exists $a,b\geq0$ such that